 The product development dream team #

-Product development is a collaborative work that goes beyond the product development team itself.
+Product development is collaborative work that goes beyond the product development team itself.
 For your final product to come to life, you’ll need assistance from Product Management, Sales, Marketing, Operations, Support, and HR—among others.
 But, without neglecting the overall dynamics, let’s list the members your Product Development Squad requires to win:

 Developers and engineers.
 Hands-on front players, with all eyes on requirements and feature development.